launchdarkly/sdk-test-harness/docs/service_spec.md

 The response should be an empty 2xx response.

-#### Send alias event

-If `command` is `"aliasEvent"`, the test service should tell the SDK to send an alias event.

-The `aliasEvent` property in the request body will be a JSON object with these properties:

-* `user` (object): The user properties of the new user.
-* `previousUser` (object): The user properties of the previous user.

-The response should be an empty 2xx response.

 #### Flush events

 If `command` is `"flush"`, the test service should tell the SDK to initiate an event flush.